RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

 which describes the data analysis operation to use and any relevant settings such as algorithm-specific parameters, parallelism, and display settings.
-More detail on the controls object is available at :ref:`controlsInfo`, but for this demo we will just make an instance of the controls object:
+More detail on the controls object is available at :ref:`controlsInfo`, but for this demo we will just make an instance of the default controls object:

 .. tab-set-code::
     .. code-block:: Matlab